gustavo-shigueo/WebRTC-videochat/README.md

 Simply go to https://gustavo-shigueo.github.io/WebRTC-videochat and, when your call is created send the URL in your browser, which contains the call ID to whoever you want to talk to.
 Once they open it, a peer connection will be estabilished and youur call will begin.

+## Notice

+The app is currently down due to the backend being hosted on Heroku's free-tier, which has been removed sometime last year.